 Vanilla Extract: Use vanilla extract to flavor the cake.
 Some flavorings, like peppermint, orange, and lemon, many contain oil and cause the cake to collapse. (see troubleshooting for more information on why to avoid oil in your angel food cake.)

 Gluten-Free Angel Food Cake: The Pan

-The pan is an integral part of the success of angel food cake.
-Here’s the lowdown: you need a 10-inch uncoated tube pan.
+The pan is an important part of the success of angel food cake.
+Here’s the lowdown: you need a 10-inch uncoated pan.

 As the cake bakes, it needs to cling to the sides of the pan.
 If it can’t stick to the pan, the cake will sink and turn out heavy.

 If you need to buy an angel food pan, look for one with legs.
 The cake is cooled upside down.
 If your pan has feet, you simply flip it over.
 If the pan doesn’t have legs, you need to find something, like a bottle or stack of cans, to rest the pan on while it cools.
 While this isn’t hard, it’s a bit of a pain.

 De-grease the Bowl and Whisk.
 Angel food cake requires a grease-free mixing bowl and whisk.
 Even just a little bit of grease can prevent the egg whites whipping into a thick meringue.
 Before mixing, wash your bowl and whisk to remove any greasy film that might be clinging to it.

 Keep Egg Yolks Out the Mix.
 When separating the egg whites from the yolks, it’s a good idea to separate the egg white into an individual bowl.
 Then pour the white into the mixing bowl.
 This way if a little bit of egg yolk gets into the white, you can easily remove it.
 (To remove a little yolk, use half an eggshell.
 The edge of the shell cuts through egg whites.)